doppar/docs/3.x/doppar-airbend.md

 Airbender abstracts the complexities of managing WebSocket connections, channel subscriptions, and event handling, allowing you to focus on building interactive, responsive applications.

 ## Public Channels
 Once your first broadcasting event is fired, you can catch it on the client side using the Doppar `Airbender`.
-The following example demonstrates how to connect to the WebSocket server, subscribe to a channel, and listen for the `OrderShipped` event in real time:
+The following example demonstrates how to connect to the WebSocket server, subscribe to a channel, and listen for the `OrderShippedEvent` event in real time:
 ```html
 <!DOCTYPE html>
 <html>